SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Custom_Buttons.md

    ![Take Ownership of Alarm CustomCommand Example script](~/user-guide/images/chatops_notification_part_02_02_003.png)

-1. Find your system's IDs in the URL by opening the DMS overview in the [Admin app](https://admin.dataminer.services).
+1. Find your system's organization ID and DMS ID in the URL by opening the DMS overview in the [Admin app](https://admin.dataminer.services).
 Use the top-right organization selector to pick your organization, and the left-side menu to select your DMS.

    ![How to find IDs in the Admin app](~/user-guide/images/chatops_notification_part_02_02_004.gif)